 Okay, so what can you do?

-- If this has only happened once or twice and you have maintained a stable account history, the bank may choose to reverse the charge.
+• If this has only happened once or twice and you have maintained a stable account history, the bank may choose to reverse the charge.

 Alternatives So You Don’t Have To Overdraft Next Time!

-Finding out about additional fees at the end of the month is a kind of a surprise that no one enjoys very much.
+Finding out about additional fees at the end of the month is a kind of surprise that no one enjoys very much.
 Therefore, it is better to be aware of handy alternatives before you tend to overdraft from your account and end up paying unnecessary charges.

 Other than that, you can also look into money loan apps.
-Luckily, there are dozens of apps like Moneylion, Dave, Earnin, etc. that provide short term loan to deal with financial emergencies.
+Luckily, dozens of apps like MoneylionDaveEarnin, etc., provide short-term loans to deal with financial emergencies.

 Attention!
 Are you a Cash App user?
 Now you can also opt for a loan from Cash App on easy and flexible terms.